braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 Using a control group when determining winner by Opens or Clicks is not recommended.
 Because the control group won’t receive the message, those users cannot perform any opens or clicks.
 Therefore, that group’s conversion rate will be 0% by definition and does not constitute a meaningful comparison to the variants.
 {% endalert %}

-## Understanding Your Multivariate Test Results {#understanding-your}
+## Understanding Your Results {#understanding-your}

 Congratulations on getting to this stage!
-Receiving your multivariate test results is, however, not the last step of the testing process.
+However, receiving results is not the last step of the testing process.
 Now you need to understand what your results mean and apply these insights to your engagement strategy.

 ### Understanding Confidence {#understanding-confidence}